Little Sisters of Jesus: 50th Anniversary Celebrations

 On 8 September 1989, the 50th Anniversary of the Community was celebrated.
 At a papal audience during the celebrations, Pope John Paul II told the Little Sisters of Jesus "Your history is only just beginning!"

 Little Sister Magdeleine's Death

 Little Sister Magdeleine died on 6 November 1989 at Tre Fontane, Rome, in a little room prepared to welcome young people travelling the roads.

 Her funeral and farewell Mass (during which the Gospel was sung in Arabic) took place in the open air in Tre Fontane on 10 November 1989 – the day the Berlin Wall fell.

 Little Sisters of Jesus Today

-There are communities of Little Sisters of Jesus scattered around the world in 63 countries.
-There are about 1400 members of 65 different nationalities.
+In late 2024, there were communities of Little Sisters of Jesus scattered around the world in 45 countries, with about 900 members.
 Some communities date from the first years of the Foundation while new communities continue to be established.
 A community is usually three or four Little Sisters, often from different races, nationalities and backgrounds.